MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### `from_chars()` `float` tiebreaker

 Visual Studio 2022 version 17.2 fixes a bug in `<charconv>` `from_chars()` `float` tiebreaker rules that produced incorrect results.
 This bug affected decimal strings that were at the exact midpoint of consecutive `float` values, within a narrow range.
 (The smallest and largest affected values were `32768.009765625` and `131071.98828125`, respectively.)
-The tiebreaker rule wanted to round to "even", and "even" happened to be "down", but the implementation incorrectly rounded "up". (`double` was unaffected.)
+The tiebreaker rule wanted to round to "even," and "even" happened to be "down", but the implementation incorrectly rounded "up." (`double` was unaffected.)
 For more information and implementation details, see [microsoft/STL#2366](https://github.com/microsoft/STL/pull/2366).

-This change affects runtime behavior in the specified range of cases.
+This change affects runtime behavior in the specified range of cases:

 #### Example